-- Natural resources
+- o Natural resources

-- Renewable resources
+- o Renewable resources

-- Non- renewable resources
+- o Non-renewable resources

 Facilitator-will inspect the work done by the student group.
 Then he explains renewable and non renewable resources with example.
 He also specifies the work done by the group and asks them to come to the dais to explain their findings.
 Meanwhile other group members are allowed to put questions after the topic